LiberationFrequency/BazzArch/README.md

 Known issues:
 ------------------------------------------
+* ?Install also efibootmgr, dosfstools as dependencies for syslinux?

+* Unable to create an interface to connman on the system bus. cmst will not be able to communicate with connman.

 * specmatch PKGBUILD does not work.

 * no trashcan / can not delete a file via pcmanfm-qt